 - Attend the Zoo's 1-day information volunteer training session

 - Interview with the Docent Recruitment Committee

 You may shadow a docent by accompanying him/her while they work.

 Docents must be 18 years of age or older and able to volunteer a minimum of 37 hours per year.

 Some people become Zoo docents because they love working with animals.
-If you're seriously interested in knowing what it takes to be a zookeeper, you might want to click on So You Want to be a Zookeeper?.
+If you're seriously interested in knowing what it takes to be a zookeeper, you might want to read more about careers in conservation.
 Here you can find out how to prepare for a career in zoos, aquaria, and other wildlife organizations.

 Want to join the team of nearly 200 dedicated Education Volunteers and Docents at the Saint Louis Zoo?
 Contact the Manager of Docents and Interpreters at (314) 646-4548 or the Docent Administrative Assistant at (314) 646-4723.